 Today, Óbidos is a popular spot for many visitors flocking to Portugal and is definitely one of my all-time favourite places to discover if you’re planning a trip to this incredible country!

-A guide to one of Portugal’s prettiest villages, Óbidos
+A guide to the village of Óbidos in Portugal

 Where is Óbidos & How to get there